-The really strange thing is that as he's grown older, appearing as a gaunt grey-haired gentleman in stylish suits and fedoras, writing more cynically and with more conventional religiosity, he has retained his image as one very cool dude.
+The really strange thing is that as he grew older, appearing as a gaunt grey-haired gentleman in stylish suits and fedoras, writing both more cynically and more affirmatively and with more conventional religiosity, he retained his image as one very cool dude.

-He has also become a Canadian literary icon, although his reputation as a poet and as a songwriter is vast and international.
-Perhaps "icon" is the wrong word, for Cohen is not so much a representative of a Canadian sensibility as a living mythology in that country.
-No one's ever quite sure what he is: poet, performer, novelist, philosopher, satyr, monk, con artist....
+He became a Canadian literary icon, although his reputation as a poet and as a songwriter is vast and international.
+Perhaps "icon" is the wrong word, for Cohen was not so much a representative of a Canadian sensibility as a living mythology in that country.
+No one's ever been quite sure what he was: poet, performer, novelist, philosopher, satyr, monk, con artist....

-Cohen was born in Montreal to a wealthy Westmount family, but has divided his life among that city, Greece, Nashville and Los Angeles where he is associated with a Zen Buddhist community.
+Cohen was born in Montreal to a wealthy Westmount family, but divided his life among that city, Greece, Nashville and Los Angeles, where he is associated with a Zen Buddhist community.

 It was his second collection, The Spice Box of Earth (1961), that won him international recognition, particularly after it was published in the United States a few years later.
 This book continued in the seductively confessional vein of the first, although to slightly lesser effect in my opinion, and also introduced a concern with Jewish traditions.